Is Your Fitness Routine Working?

 It starts with awareness of your own body and where you’re at.
 Kubex Health can arm you with some deeper knowledge about your measurements, body fat percentage if you’re at risk, and more in order to arm you with the power to make appropriate goals.
 Learn more about this powerful resource at our Logan Utah health clubs here!

 Consistency, Consistency, Consistency

 “Eighty percent of success is showing up.” -Woody Allen

 Could getting in the best shape of your life really be that easy?
 YES!
-At Kubex Fitness, once you “show up” for your personalized sequence, you’ll be instructed with every movement from start to finish.
+At our Logan Utah health clubs, once you “show up” for your personalized sequence, you’ll be instructed with every movement from start to finish.
 Each Kube features a unique exercise and in just 30 minutes you’ll break a sweat that you know is going to lead to the type of results you want.
 If you can create a habit of consistently getting to your customized workout at least 3 times a week (along with following your suggested nutrition guidelines) you can really start to make some serious changes.
 After all, showing up once a week isn’t going to yield much progress toward results.

 If You’re Sore, Something’s Working